Phase 3 · Selective Alignment · May 2026 Onwards

 International banking access restored

 Phase 2 ran without international payment rails.
-International entity registration, patent filing through licensed counsel, subscription tools, and partnership-grade financial structure all become possible in Phase 3.
+International entity registration, professional IP strategy, prior-art review, filing decisions, trade-secret strategy, and counsel-led documentation, subscription tools, and partnership-grade financial structure all become possible in Phase 3.

 Constraint Removed 02